Modular functoriality in the Local Langlands Correspondence: Derived Treumann-Venkatesh Conjecture

 We have identifications

 and for any excursion datum $\cD$ for $\wh{G}$, Theorem \ref{thm: localize excursion operator} implies that these identifications intertwine

 The diagram

 commutes by the definition of $\Nm$, and the fact that $\FS_G$ is defined over $\F_\ell$ (with respect to the $\F_\ell$-structures used to linearize $\Nm$ on each row).
-Therefore, unraveling the definition of $\mf{Z}_{\TV}$, it suffices to show that
+Therefore, unraveling the definition of $\mf{Z}_{\TV}$ and using Lemma \ref{lem: norm extension}, it suffices to show that

 for all excursion data $\cD$ for $\wh{G}$.
-By Lemma \ref{lem: Br}, $\mf{Z}_{\TV}(\FS_G(S_{\Nm \iellt \cD}))$ is the endomorphism of $\rT^0 (\cInd_{\iota^*K}^{H(E)} k) = \cInd_{\iota^* K}^{H(E)} k$ obtained by taking $\rT^0$ of the action of $S_{\Nm \iellt \cD}$ on $\cInd_K^{G(E)} k$, which according to \eqref{eq: excursion action localize} is the endomorphism given by $\FS_H(S_{\ld \psi^* \cD})$. \end{proof}
+By Lemma \ref{lem: Br}, $\Br(\FS_G(S_{\Nm \iellt \cD}))$ is the endomorphism of $\rT^0 (\cInd_{\iota^*K}^{H(E)} k) = \cInd_{\iota^* K}^{H(E)} k$ obtained by taking $\rT^0$ of the action of $S_{\Nm \iellt \cD}$ on $\cInd_K^{G(E)} k$, which according to \eqref{eq: excursion action localize} is the endomorphism given by $\FS_H(S_{\ld \psi^* \cD})$. \end{proof}

 \begin{cor} Assume $\ell > \max\{b(\wh{G}), b(\wh{H})\}$.
 Then for any irreducible $H(E)$-representation $\pi$, the character

 has the property that for any irreducible $G(E)$-representation $\Pi$ on which $\mf{Z}(G)$ acts through $\chi_{\pi} \circ \mf{Z}_{\TV}$, there is an isomorphism of semi-simple $L$-parameters $\rho_{\Pi} \cong \ld \psi \circ \rho_{\pi}$. \end{cor}